spacelift-solutions/plugin-signed-runs/README.md

 ## How it works

+The module will create the following resource:
+  - A push policy inside spacelift
+  - Inside every `repository` in the access variable, it will create a new workflow for each stack that will trigger a run in Spacelift with SpaceCTL.
+    - You can also use a custom workflow by setting `use_custom_workflow` to `true` in the access variable.
+  - An output you can use with a worker pool to pass the appropriate initialization policy to the workers.

 1. A user pushes a code change to GitHub.
 2. Spacelift is notified but ignores the code change push because of the Push policy.
 3. The GitHub Action is triggered.
 It builds a JWT token and signs it with your secret.
 Then, it triggers a run and passes the signed token as metadata.